virtual-labs/exp-non-isolated-boost-converter-iitd/experiment/theory.md

 ### Theory

-The circuit configuration of boost converter is given in Fig. 1.
+The circuit configuration of boost converter is given in Fig. 1

 <center>
   <img src="images/th1.jpg" height="350px">

-Fig. 1 Circuit Diagram of Boost Converter.
+Fig. 1 Circuit configuration of Boost Converter.

 </center>
 <br>
-Based on the modes of operation, the voltage gain formulation (in brief) is given below:
+Based on the operation of switch (Sw: ON/OFF-state) the operating principle of the converter is explained below briefly.
 <br><br>

 <table border="0" align="center" style="width:100%; border:none;">